A Life Force: Synopsis

 In 1934, during the Great Depression, elderly carpenter Jacob Shtarkah is let go from a synagogue after spending five years building a study hall for them, with no other projects and a larger donor having it named after them.
 Jacob, walking home through the streets bemoaning how he wants work as a reason for living, has a heart attack in the alley below his apartment at 55 Dropsie Avenue, and philosophizes on the nature of reasons for living before stopping a passerby from stepping on a cockroach, which his wife Rifka had inadvertently thrown out into the alley while cleaning, before heading home for dinner.
 Despite standing in line for work at the carpenter’s union hall and signing up to shovel snow, he has no work.
 Eventually, Jacob is hired by Rabbi Bensohn on the top floor of their building to build an extra room for his senile wife Beckeleh to stay safe in.

 In the late winter of 1933, Elton Shaftsbury, socialite and heir to a New England factory, has lost everything in the crash of 1929 and is selling apples on street corners.
 By 1934, his home in Scarsdale is foreclosed and he ends up living in the tenement building in the Bronx.
 He considers suicide, but Rifka and her daughter, Rebecca, offer him a job as a “shabbas goy” to turn on their apartment lights and stove on the Sabbath.
 He accepts, and soon finds a job as a runner for a brokerage firm on Wall Street.
 That night, returning home, Rebecca offers to take him skating the next day to celebrate, despite Rifka’s objections.
 At the park, the two begin to fall for each other.

 Meanwhile, Moustache Pete, a local Black Hand gangster, intends to have Elton jumped to steal his bonds.
 He extorts Angelo, a carpenter and illegal immigrant who owes the Black Hand for passage into the country and who lives at the tenement, into becoming friendly with Elton to find out whenever he returns home with the bag of bonds.
 Angelo and his wife Marie panic about possibly going to jail for helping robbery, when Jacob arrives to ask Angelo for help in building the room for Beckeleh, due to Jacob’s health, which Angelo accepts.

 Aaron, a young man with a mental illness, suffering from hallucinations and paranoia, lives alone in the tenement, provided for by a distant relative.
 One night, after yelling at God, Aaron wakes up the next morning with his paranoia and hallucinations somehow gone.
 He heads out into the city.
-Meanwhile, Moustache Pete has Marie tel him where Elton works (due to Angelo paying back the society), and has his henchman Lupo wait by the tenement to hold the runner up for his bonds.
+Meanwhile, Moustache Pete has Marie tell him where Elton works (due to Angelo paying back the society), and has his henchman Lupo wait by the tenement to hold the runner up for his bonds.
 While waiting, however, Aaron begins to annoy Lupo, who starts to fight him, but ends up accidentally shooting himself while Aaron runs back to his apartment in horror, right before Elton comes back to the tenement for lunch.